gianluparri03/cucinassistant/docs/packages.md

 This folder contains some tools that can be used in pair with CucinAssistant.

 - `broadcast.go` can be used in production to send an email to every user, like for scheduled manteinance.
-It runs interactively, sending a test email to the sender email and - after a confirm - broadcast it to each user.
+It runs interactively, asking (for every language) a subject and a content.
+Then, after a confirm, it sends the email to every user, in their preferred language.
 As for the `main.go` file, it needs the `CA_ENV` variable to be set.